Woberegger/DatabaseSecurity/scripts/09/09c_use_mongodb.md

 # you should use '//' for comments (this also works within one command struct)
 # the ';' is used to terminate statements within one line, at the end of the line it is optional.

+# connect to the mongoDB docker container
+# Variant a) directly use mongosh with docker exec command
+docker exec -it -u root mongodb mongosh mongodb://admin:my-secret-pw@mongodb:27017

+# Variant b) first with bash and then mongosh
 docker exec -it -u root mongodb /bin/bash
 # and inside the docker container try mongosh CLI for mongodb to show, which databases there exist
 mongosh --username admin --password my-secret-pw --eval "show dbs;"